Samuel Chu: Personal life

 Chu resides in Los Angeles, California while also spending significant time in Washington, DC.
 Chu is the son of Rev. Chu Yiu-ming, a retired minister who co-founded Occupy Central with Love and Peace and one of the leaders of the Umbrella Movement in Hong Kong.
+Reverend Chu was also a key figure in organizing 'Operation Yellowbird', a clandestine network that helped smuggle Chinese student leaders and dissidents out of mainland China following the 1989 Tiananmen Square protests.

 In July 2020, police in Hong Kong announced that they were seeking the arrest of six pro-democracy activists.
 Chu was one listed, despite being an American citizen.